diversenok/Suspending-Techniques/Readme.md

 Finally, starting from Windows 8, there is ***deep freezing***, a completely per-process concept controlled by a dedicated flag in the `KPROCESS` structure.
 Unlike ordinary freezing, it guarantees that new threads created in a deep-frozen process immediately become frozen as well.
 This feature proves to be the most reliable option when it comes to preventing code execution.

 Interestingly, Microsoft recently introduced some changes to these mechanisms that made freezing and deep freezing indistinguishable, as far as my user-mode experiments can tell.
 It happened somewhere between Insider builds 20231 and 21286.
-If you are using Windows Insider Preview, you'll notice that injecting threads into a frozen process freezes them as if the process is actually deep-frozen.
+If you are using Windows Insider, you'll notice that injecting threads into a frozen process freezes them as if the process is actually deep-frozen.
 While it yields some of the demonstrations I prepared less exciting, it does make multiple techniques more reliable.

 If you want to know more technical details regarding these mechanisms, check out `PsSuspendThread` and `PsFreezeProcess` with their cross-references in ntoskrnl, and read [Windows Internals](https://books.google.nl/books?id=V4kjnwEACAAJ).